PasHyde/relate/README.md

 ['a fox', 'fox jumps']
 ```

-The similarity between pairs of texts is estimated by using character-based string metrics Levenshtein and Hamming similarity or token-based string metrics Jaccard similarity coefficient, Sorensen-Dice, and Overlap coefficient.
+The similarity between pairs of strings is estimated by using character-based string metrics Levenshtein and Hamming similarity or token-based string metrics Jaccard similarity coefficient, Sorensen-Dice, and Overlap coefficient.
 Character-based metrics estimates the similarities directly from strings without using the shingling module.
 When applying the token-based methods, the shingling module is used, converting each string into a set and the shingles to elements of that set.
 For more information about the used string metrics, see [here](https://en.wikipedia.org/wiki/String_metric).

 ```python
 # An example of using the character-based metrics